|Requesting Department||DEPT OF CITY DEVELOPMENT|

 Urban Planning Research and Analysis

-- Assist Planning Staff at public meetings and City Plan Commission meetings, including supporting neighborhood engagement efforts and note-taking.
+- Assist Planning Staff at in-person public meetings and City Plan Commission meetings, including supporting neighborhood engagement efforts and note-taking.

 - Assist Planning Staff with the review of Board of Zoning Appeals cases.